wultra/powerauth-server/docs/PowerAuth-Server-1.7.0.md

 - `fido2_aaguids_allowed` - list of allowed AAGUIDs for FIDO2 registration, unset value means all AAGUIDs are allowed
 - `fido2_root_ca_certs` - list of trusted root CA certificates for certificate validation in PEM format

-### New Database Table for FIDO2 Authenticators
+### New Database Table for FIDO2 Authenticator Models

 A new database table `pa_fido2_authenticator` has been added:
-- `aaguid` - identifier of the FIDO2 authenticator
+- `aaguid` - identifier of the FIDO2 authenticator model
-- `description` - human-readable description of the FIDO2 authenticator
+- `description` - human-readable description of the FIDO2 authenticator model
-- `signature_type` - signature type provided by the FIDO2 authenticator
+- `signature_type` - signature type provided by the FIDO2 authenticator model

-There are initial data included in this change.